antmicro/kenning/docs/source/cmd-usage.md

 * `--img-dir` specifying the path where the figures should be saved,
 * `--report-types`, which is a list describing the types the report falls into.

-An example call and the resulting RST file can be observed in {doc}`sample-report`.
+An example call and the resulting RST file can be observed in [](sample-report).

 As for now, the available report types are: